 How do I obtain a bonded title?

-Who needs a Texas title bond?
+Who needs an Illinois title bond?

 Why are title bonds required?

 A title bond ensures that compensation is available to individuals who subsequently come forward as rightful owner of the vehicle.
 A rightful owner that comes forward prior to the bond’s expiration may be entitled to compensation up to the full penalty amount of the bond.
 After the bond’s expiration, the title is considered clean and no further claims can be made.
-Texas bonded titles expire after 3 years, at which point you can apply for the “bonded” brand to be removed.
+Illinois bonded titles expire after 3 years, at which point you can apply for the “bonded” brand to be removed.